-The people in Northern Bangladesh are bracing themselves for floods.
-Niels van de Berge supported the government of Bangladesh and NGOs during the heavy floods of last year, hoping that the preparation efforts would help communities to be better prepared for this year's floods.
+The people in Northern Bangladesh are bracing themselves for floods again.
+Hopefully, the damage will be less than last year.
+Read how Niels van de Berge supported the government of Bangladesh and NGOs during the heavy floods of last year.
+Hopefully the preparedness efforts helped communities to be better prepared for this year's floods.

 At the end of 2017, water expert Niels van den Berge travels to Bangladesh.
 Dutch Surge Support Water and UNICEF ask him to help with rebuilding the Northwest region, following the devastating floods.
 He restores latrines and safe drinking water points and works together with the Bangladeshi government and NGOs on better preparedness for future floods.

 'Bangladesh suffers from floods every year', says Van den Berge.
 'The resilience of local communities is impressive.
 Before the flood water well and truly receded, they already start building back their houses with local materials.'